Ravenports/Ravenports/README.md

 To develop the next generation software collection builder and packager that is also truly cross-platform.
-Think FreeBSD ports with several new cutting edge features and enhancements, but with equal support to Linux, Solaris(like), MacOS, and all BSD platforms.
+Think FreeBSD ports with several new cutting edge features and enhancements, but with equal support to Linux, Solaris(like), and all BSD platforms.
+MacOS was previously supported, but it proved difficult to maintain due to the different file format (Mach-o vs ELF) and extrememly large system root.

 It is not a reinvention of pkgsrc.
-The approach is new and not based on make.
+The approach is new and not based on the 'make' program.

 ## Ravenports Triad